beatriz5/gutenberg-bot/README.md

 # gutenberg-bot

-Download downloads a story from guttenburg using stream, parses it for a bag of words, and determines the 5 most common phrases used in the book not including stopwords
+Download downloads a story from guttenburg using stream, parses it for a bag of words, and determines the 5 most common phrases used in the book not including stopwords.
+Uses threads.

 ## Built With